 The Audit Committee considers the nature and scope of audit reviews and reviews the Bank's financial statements, the findings of both internal and external auditors and the effectiveness of the internal control systems of the Bank.
-The Board has also delegated its corporate governance functions as set out in code provision D.3.1 of the CG Code to the Audit Committee.
+The Board has also delegated its corporate governance functions as set out in the principle of paragraph A.2 "Corporate Governance Functions" of Part 2 of the CG Code to the Audit Committee.
 The Bank has made available on its website the prevailing Terms of Reference of the Audit Committee.